-Each unit of study, geographical skills and the Senior Geography Project (SGP) are assessed internally in the Year 11 course.

-The three core units are assessed internally in the HSC Course.
-Tasks include geographic research, skills, fieldwork and analysis of stimulus material.
+Each unit of study, geographical skills and the Senior Geography Project (SGP) are assessed internally.
+Tasks can include geographic research, skills, fieldwork, essay or report writing, and analysis of stimulus material.

 The HSC is a three hour examination which includes multiple choice questions relating to stimulus material (paragraph responses) and two extended response (essay) questions.